santylaborde/Full-Stack/Part 4/4.0 Lecture/01 User notes/Backend/README.md

 Let's continue our work on the backend of the notes application The contents of the index.js file used for starting the application gets simplified.
 The different code have been moved into a dedicated modules.

+Let's start our testing journey by looking at unit tests.
+The logic of our application is so simple, that there is not much that makes sense to test with unit tests.